 Polyphenol Rich & Cold Pressed:

 Think of Cold Pressed as “how” and High Phenolic as “what”.
 When olive oil is cold pressed, meaning it has been extracted below 27 degrees Celsius, then chances are it will be within the High Phenolic spectrum, since more polyphenols will have been preserved.
 Although this is not definite either.
 Don’t expect to get a significant intake of polyphenols from refined oil, pomace oil, or even virgin oil.

 Polyphenol Rich & Organic:

 It is possible for High Phenolic EVOO to be either organic or non-organic.
 These terms are not directly related to each other.

-How to Use High Phenolic Olive Oil in Your Meals?
+How to Use Polyphenol Rich Olive Oil in Your Meals?

 Olive oil consumption in the Mediterranean basin is very high.
 Olive oil is the basic fat of the Mediterranean diet because it is practical.
 Besides the overall nutritional benefit, you can drizzle it as salad dressing along with other condiments such as balsamic vinegar.
 You can using for dipping or for frying eggs, fish, etc. However cooking oil is not the same as olive oil for raw use.

 The reason high phenolic olive oil is extracted in low temperatures is that phenolic compounds and other volatile chemical compounds that add to the flavor are sensitive to high temperatures.

 The same goes for cooking temperatures.
 Oleocanthal, oleuropein, oleacein and other phenols are lost when olive oil is heated.
 Fatty acids, like oleic acid which is olive oil’s most abundant monounsaturated fat, maintain their consistency at higher temperatures.